thearcanist/CNN/README.md

 # CNN
-First Neural Network for Image Recognition
+First Neural Network for Image Recognition using Keras and TensorFlow